5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

     ```
 - Wait until the downloads and installations for the pip3 stuff has finished
 - Next, double-click on `Build-Binary.command` &rarr; It will download `payloads.dmg` and `Universal-Bibaries.dmg`.
 These are required files so patching won't fail.
-- Once the download is complete, navigaze to `/Downloads/OpenCore-Legacy-Patcher-sonoma-development/resources/sys_patch/`
+- Once the download is complete, navigate to `/Downloads/OpenCore-Legacy-Patcher-sonoma-development/resources/sys_patch/`
 - Open `sys_patch_detect.py` with IDLE, TextEdit, Visual Studio Code or Xcode
 - Change the following setting based on the chipset your Wifi Card uses:
 	- For **Modern** WiFi Cards: set `self.modern_wifi = True`
 	- For **Legacy** WiFI Cards: set `self.legacy_wifi = True`
 	- :warning: Enable either **Modern** or **Legacy**, not both!!!
 It will break WiFi.
 - Close the .py file and double-click on `OpenCore-Patcher-GUI.command` to build the Patcher App.
 The GUI will pop-up automatically once it's done.
 - Click on "Post-Install Root Patch".
-Depending on your Wifi Card the option "Networking Modern Wirless" or "Networking Legacy Wirelss" should now appear in the list of patches
+Depending on your Wifi Card the option "Networking Modern Wireless" or "Networking Legacy Wireless" should now appear in the list of patches
 - Start Patching.
 - Once it's done, reboot
 - Enjoy working WiFi again